suyuan32/GoGuide/src/en/guide/concepts/network/2-tcp-udp.md

 The reason why a four-way handshake is needed is because TCP is a **full-duplex** protocol, i.e., both the client and the server can actively send messages, so both ends need to send disconnect instructions after the transmission is completed, and need to send `FIN=1` separately to disconnect, and use `ACK` to determine whether the sending was successful.
 :::

-::: danger What happens if SYN times out during connection?
+::: caution What happens if SYN times out during connection?

 ::: details
 If the client sends a `SYN` command, and drops the line before the server returns the `SYN` command, the server will try to resend the `SYN-ACK` command.
 Under Linux, the default is to retry 5 times, the interval time starts to double from 1s, i.e., `1s, 2s, 4s, 8s, 16s`, so the timeout time is `1s + 2s + 4s+ 8s+ 16s + 32s = 63s`.
 After the timeout, TCP will disconnect.